cham-s/async-websocket/README.md

 /// If no associated value is available Void is emitted.
 ///  - Parameters:
 ///   - status: A CaseKeyPath for accessing the desired status.
-///   - onClose: A closure to invoke uppon close.
+///   - onClose: A closure to invoke upon close.
-///   - onDidFail: A closure to invoke uppon failure.. public func on<Value>(
+///   - onDidFail: A closure to invoke upon failure.. public func on<Value>(
   _ status: CaseKeyPath<AsyncWebSocketClient.ConnectionStatus, Value>,
   onDidClose: (@Sendable (WebSocketErrorCode) async -> Void)? = nil,